Raising Disciplined, Independent Kids in a Screen-Filled World

 The next afternoon, we sat down and I told her something I believe deeply: she isn’t bad.
 She made a bad choice.
 And those are not the same thing.

-There were some tears, but not the angry kind.
+There were some tears, but not angry ones.
 More the quiet embarrassment of being caught — of knowing she crossed a line she understood.

 That moment taught me more than I expected.